 Going to your doctor and getting on the right plan for you will really help balance your system.
-Whether it be a natural plan or HRT therapy, find out what is right for you.
+Whether it be a natural plan or HRT for menopause weight gain, find out what is right for you.

 For me, the first two years of going through menopause were, simply put, miserable.
 I was extremely depressed and uncomfortable in my own skin.
-I ended up gaining about 25lbs and it took a lot for me to start actively dealing with menopause in a healthy way.
-I first went to my doctor and started HRT, hormone replacement therapy.
-This might not be the avenue some women want to go down, but as I stated previously there are other natural options as well.
+I ended up gaining about 25 lbs and it took a lot for me to start actively dealing with menopause in a healthy way.
+I first went to my doctor and started HRT therapy (hormone replacement therapy).
+This might not be the avenue some women want to go down, but as I stated previously, there are other natural options as well.
 After this, I began changing small things within my diet such as cutting out wine with dinner every night.
 When I lost the first ten pounds that's when I signed myself up for the gym.
 It took me about five years of working out to get me to where I am today.
-But, once you see even a little change it will keep motivating you to continue.
+But, once you see even a little change, it will keep motivating you to continue.